VJVasudharini/VJVasudharini/README.md

 My interests lie in building **Intelligent systems**, **scalable cloud applications**, and exploring the possibilities of **Generative & Agentic AI**.
 Outside tech, I’m dedicated to **Music and personal growth**, believing that discipline in one area strengthens all others.

-- ⚙️ Currently learning: **LLMs, RAG, Agentic AI, Deep Learning, DevOps, and Cloud Services (AWS, Azure, GCP)**
+- ⚙️ Currently learning: **LLMs, RAG, Agentic AI, Deep Learning, SDE, and Cloud Services (AWS, Azure, GCP)**
 - ⚙️ Open to collaborations on **AI + Data + Cloud projects**
 - ⚙️ Seeking mentorship for **career growth and job prep**
 - ⚙️ Fun fact: *There’s no free lunch*